George Washington in the American Revolution: French entry into the war

 The victory at Saratoga (and to some extent Washington's near success at Germantown) were influential in convincing France to enter the war openly as an American ally.
 French entry into the war changed its dynamics, for the British were no longer sure of command of the seas and had to worry about an invasion of their home islands and other colonial territories across the globe.
-The British, now under the command of Major General Henry Clinton, evacuated Philadelphia in 1778 and returned to New York City, with Washington attacking them along the way at the Battle of Monmouth; this was the last major battle in the north.
+The British, now under the command of Clinton, evacuated Philadelphia in 1778 and returned to New York City, with Washington attacking them along the way at the Battle of Monmouth; this was the last major battle in the north.
 Prior to the battle Washington gave command of the advance forces to Charles Lee, who had been exchanged earlier in the year.
 Lee, despite firm instructions from Washington, refused Lafayette's suggestion to launch an organized attack on the British rear, and then retreated when the British turned to face him.
 When Washington arrived at the head of the main army, he and Lee had an angry exchange of words, and Washington ordered Lee off the command.
 Washington, with his army's tactics and ability to execute improved by the training programs of the previous winter, was able to recover, and fought the British to a draw.
 Lee was court martialed and eventually dismissed from the army.